-- 3 Budget contains a summary of the total estimated project costs and the requested EU contribution for the project.
+3 - 'Budget' contains a summary of the total estimated project costs and the requested EU contribution for the project.
 The costs are given in whole Euros (not kilo Euros).
 The figures should match the corresponding figures in the detailed Part B2 budget table.
 Note that in the administrative form the budget lines appear by beneficiary organisation.
 Only in part B2 it is possible to detail the budget for each PI.
 As the project costs and the ERC contribution request is specified both in the Administrative form and in Part B2, please make sure that the figures in both places are aligned.
 Please refer to section 2.3 below for further instruction on how to draw up the budget.
-Please ensure that all costs are given in whole Euros (integer), not thousands of Euros. - 4 Ethics and security section consists of the ethics issues table, and the security issues table.
+Please ensure that all costs are given in whole Euros (integer), not thousands of Euros.

+- Publication: formal document published on the institution's website and signed by the top management - Dedicated resources: commitment of resources and gender expertise to implement it - Data collection and monitoring: sex/gender disaggregated data on personnel (and students for institutions concerned) and annual reporting based on indicators - Training: Awareness raising/training on gender equality and unconscious gender biases for staff and decision-makers

+Content-wise, recommended areas to be covered and addressed via concrete measures and targets are the following:

+- work-life balance and organisational culture - gender balance in leadership and decision-making - gender equality in recruitment and career progression - integration of the gender dimension into research and teaching content - measures against gender-based violence including sexual harassment

+Other strategic documents such as a development plan, an inclusion strategy or a diversity strategy are considered as equivalent if they meet the requirements listed above.

+36 A Gender Equality Plan of an Applicant Legal Entity must cover the following minimum process-related requirements:

+4 - 'Ethics and security' section consists of the ethics issues table, and the security issues table.
 The ethics issues table serves to identify any ethical aspects of the proposed work.
 This table has to be completed even if there are no issues (simply confirm that none of the ethical issues applies to the proposal).
-Please note that, in case you answer YES to any of the questions, you are requested to

-26 Public GEP: formal document published on the institution's website and signed by the top management, addressing the following issues:

-- Dedicated resources: commitment of human resources and gender expertise to implement it.

-- Data collection and monitoring: sex/gender disaggregated data on personnel and students and annual reporting based on indicators.

-- Training: Awareness raising/trainings on gender equality and unconscious gender biases for staff and decision-makers.

-- Minimum areas to be covered and addressed via concrete measures and targets:

-work-life balance and organisational culture;

-- gender balance in leadership and decision-making;

-- gender equality in recruitment and career progression;

-- integration of the gender dimension into research and teaching content;

-- measures against gender-based violence including sexual harassment.

-provide an Ethics Self-Assessment and additional ethics documentation, if applicable, as detailed in the Ethics Self-assessment step by step.
-Please refer to section 1.4 for further details.
+Please note that, in case you answer YES to any of the questions, you are requested to provide an Ethics Self-Assessment and additional ethics documentation, if applicable, as detailed in the Ethics Self-assessment step by step.
+Please refer to Section 1.4 for further details.